Reflective and coreflective subcategories: Preliminaries

 \subsection{Additive, (pre)abelian and Grothendieck categories}

 Unless otherwise explicitly stated, all categories in this paper are additive and all subcategories are full.
 For any objects $M$ and $N$ of an additive category $\mathcal{C}$ we denote by $\mathcal{C}(M,N)$ the set of morphisms from $M$ to $N$.
 An additive subcategory of $\mathcal C$ is a subcategory $\mathcal B$ of $\mathcal C$ that contains the zero object and is closed under finite (co)products.
 All subcategories are closed under taking isomorphisms.
-A \textit{pseudokernel} of a morphism $f:A \rightarrow B$ is a morphism $k:K \rightarrow A$ such that $fk=0$ and any morphism $k':K' \rightarrow A$ with $fk'=0$ factors through $k$.
-In a dual fashion one defines the concept of \textit{pseudocokernel}.
+A \emph{pseudokernel} of a morphism $f:A \rightarrow B$ is a morphism $k:K \rightarrow A$ such that $fk=0$ and any morphism $k':K' \rightarrow A$ with $fk'=0$ factors through $k$ (in a not necessarily unique way, unlike the case for kernels).
+In a dual fashion one defines the concept of \emph{pseudocokernel}.